 As of November 16, 2020, all CARES Act funding intended as direct emergency aid for students was issued to students by either direct deposit or paper check.

-Click here for PLU’s first and final Quarterly Budget and Expenditure Reporting under CARES Act Sections 18004(a)(1) Institutional Portion.
+Click here for PLU’s Quarterly Budget and Expenditure Report for HEERF I through III Institutional Funding.